pivovarit/parallel-collectors/README.md

 Review the API documentation before deploying in production.

+## Why This Exists?

+The goal is to use the Stream API without inheriting the limitations of parallel streams, especially for I/O-heavy or structured workloads.

+Java's built-in parallelization story is geared toward CPU-bound workloads - `parallelStream()` runs everything on the shared ForkJoinPool, which makes it a poor fit for blocking I/O, remote calls, database access, or anything that can stall a worker thread.
+Once that pool is saturated, everything else using it slows down as well.

+This library fills that gap.
+It keeps the Stream API model but replaces the execution strategy:
+- user-provided executors instead of the common pool
+- virtual-thread defaults for low-overhead concurrency
+- classification and batching for further scheduling fine-tuning
+- `CompletableFuture` integration so you can work asynchronously and apply timeouts, callbacks, or composition naturally

 ## Basic API

 The main entry point is the `com.pivovarit.collectors.ParallelCollectors` class - which follows the convention established by `java.util.stream.Collectors` and features static factory methods returning custom `java.util.stream.Collector` implementations spiced up with parallel processing capabilities.